 2; Always wear a helmet.
 Not only is this good sense, but it is also a New York State Law.

-4; No drug or alcohol while riding.
+4; No drug or alcohol while riding!
 Many people like to drink, and that in itself is not a problem.
-What you must remember is that an ATV is a motor vehicle and to drink and drive is not only stupid, it is against the law.
-It is also enforced.
-The police now have ATV’s and ATV patrols.
+What you must remember is that an ATV is a motor vehicle and to drink and drive is not only stupid, it is against the law, It is also enforced!
 If you drink and drive the worst part would not be hurting yourself, but the others you may hurt.
 Like your car, put the ATV away before you drink.
 It is the Smart thing to do.

 5; Ride within your limits.
 I would hope that everyone rides within his or her limits.
 If you ride you already know what you can or cannot do.
 If something is too difficult you should not do it.
 Learn how to ride properly, and expand your limits safely.
 You are the only person who knows what you are capable of, so do not let others encourage you to do stupid and foolish things when riding.

 6; Respect the Environment, stay on the trail.
 There are many people who work very hard to get trails for us to use.
 When you leave the trail you are taking the chance that the trail might be closed.
 Do not ruin it for everyone!
 Do I get off the trails?
 Yes, but only when I have the permission of the landowner to do so, and then I am very careful of where I go so as not to cause any damage that I cannot fix.
-We have a bad reputation of destroying the area’s we use, and it is only when we show we can ride responsibly and protect the area’s that we ride that we can move ahead in our battles to gain more legal riding on area’s such as public lands.
-If I am scouting out for new trails I also try to find the best routes to accommodate riders and protect the lands in the way in which I would want them if they were mine.
+We have a bad reputation of destroying the area’s we use, and it is only when we show we can ride responsibly and protect the area’s that we ride that we can move ahead in our battles to gain more legal riding on areas such as public lands.
 I hope that our members ride and treat the property, as they would want others to treat their property.